Abass14/PipeDrive/Readme.md

 This App was created using Expo Cli.
 You will need an Expo Cli and Expo Go to run the app.

 ## Why Expo Cli?
-I use a windows OS currently and I needed to be able to test on both iOs and Android OS.
+I use a windows OS currently and I needed to be able to test on both iOS and Android OS.

 ## About App
 1. The Pipedrive app has 2 screens